Hemolytic Anemia in Children

 Managing hemolytic anemia depends on how severe the symptoms are.
 Children with mild symptoms will have regular blood checks.

 Managing children with more severe symptoms is more complex.
 These children will also have their blood checked regularly.
 They may have trouble with daily activities due to their symptoms or treatment.
-If your child is taking medicine that increases the risk of infection, he or she should stay away from people who are sick.
+If your child is taking medicine that increases the risk of infection, they should stay away from people who are sick.

 When should I call my child's healthcare provider?

 Call your child's healthcare provider if your child's behavior changes.
-For example, your child may not be able to be as active as usual.
+For instance, your child may not be able to be as active as normal.
 Also call your child's provider if your child has yellowing of the skin, dark urine, or a fever.

 Key points about hemolytic anemia in children